-I was born in 1980 on a tiny tropical island in the Pacific (part of the Philippines).
-I come from a family of

-  established landowners who lived on their land for generations.
-However, most of my life has been spent in a near

-  constant state of rootlessness and movement, living in places all over the world and immigrating to two countries (USA
+- I was born in 1980 on a tiny tropical island in the Pacific (part of the Philippines).
+I come from a family of established landowners who lived on their land for generations.
+However, most of my life has been spent in a near constant state of rootlessness and movement, living in places all over the world and immigrating to two countries (USA and Germany).

-  and Germany).

 - I was a good student in school, graduating college with honors.
-I have a degree in English Literature, a degree in

-  Visual Arts and a minor in Art History.
+I have a degree in English Literature, a degree in Visual Arts and a minor in Art History.
 But I’ve also been educated in the school of “hard knocks”.
-After graduating, I

-  devoted most of my time working in offices, some of my jobs were very boring and unglamorous.
-I was often told by

-  employers and colleagues that my college education “didn’t count at all, because the Arts are not real degrees”.
+After graduating, I spent most of my time working in offices, some of my jobs were very boring and unglamorous.
+I was often told by employers and colleagues that my college education “didn’t count at all, because the Arts are not real degrees”.

-  - My parents adamantly believed the best virtues were humility and silence, they strove to instill me with those values
+- My parents adamantly believed the best virtues were humility and silence, they strove to instill me with those values every day.

-  every day.
 “Still waters run deep,” my mother liked to say.
-Absolutely the best preparation for someone who has their

-  own blog, shows their artwork and plans to publish several books!
+Absolutely the best preparation for someone who has their own blog, shows their artwork and plans to publish several books!

 There you have it!
-But before you send me the number of a good therapist, there are indeed a few very important things

-  that I am sure about: I have a wonderful husband and two beautiful children, it is my dream to be a visual artist and

-  writer, and last but not least, I am totally okay with my contradictions!
+But before you send me the number of a good therapist, there are indeed a few very important things that I am sure about: I have a wonderful husband and two beautiful children, it is my dream to be a visual artist and writer, and last but not least, I am totally okay with my contradictions!
 I no longer force myself to pick a side.
-I

-  exist in the surprisingly airy, exciting space in-between and I know I am not alone there.
-Let’s explore that space
+I exist in the surprisingly airy, exciting space in-between and I know I am not alone there.
+Let’s explore that space together here!

-  together here!